S2E/s2e-old/docs/ImageInstallation.rst

    $ # inside the guest to install C and C++ compilers guest$ su -c "apt-get install build-essential"

-You have just setup a disk image in RAW format.
+You have just set up a disk image in RAW format.
 You need to convert it to QCOW2 for optimal use with S2E (the reasons for this are described in the next section).

 ::